SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README.md

 [Demo video](https://youtu.be/Hqur3fG99Ug)

-## 10. Summary
+# Summary
-In this tutorial we present an introduction to creating a custom robots with a custom sensor able to publish on ros topic.
-The tutorials are summarized and adapted from the sources mentioned in Section 3.
+In this tutorial we presented an introduction to using Gazebo simulation for robot navigation and control.
+Also, we saw how to create a custom robot with a custom sensor and able to publish the sensor outputs on ros topics.

+The tutorials are summarized and adapted from the sources mentioned in Section 2.
 We hope, this tutorial will be helpful to anyone starting out with Gazebo and ROS.